srivbalaji/User-Space-Thread-Scheduler/README.md

 # User-Space Thread Scheduler

 A high-performance, multi-core user-space threading library built in C++17 and raw x86-64 assembly.
-This project expands upon the cooperative runtime foundation of Stanford CS 240's Chloros lab, extending it into a fully-featured concurrent threading system with preemptive multitasking, lock-free messaging, atomic synchronization primitives, and a multi-core work-stealing scheduler—all implemented without relying on `std::thread`.
+This project expands upon the cooperative runtime foundation of Stanford CS 240's Chloros lab, extending it into a fully-featured concurrent threading system with preemptive multitasking, lock-free messaging, atomic synchronization primitives, and a multi-core work-stealing scheduler.
+All of the previously mentioned will be implemented without relying on `std::thread`.

 ---